microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Setup for Board 2:

    This project is meant to kick of the message setting.
-It requires a button and an led.
-This will utilize the dspic33ck-curiosity-can-tp to recieve, process and respond to devices with an ID of 0xA2.
+It requires an led.
+This will utilize the dspic33ck-curiosity-can-tp to recieve, process and respond to devices with an ID of 0xA1.

     With the dspic33ck-curiosity-can-tp.X project open in the MPLAB® X IDE.